otrv4/otrv4/otrv4.md

 also the reason why we recommend a short expiration date, so values can be easily revoked.

-Notice that the lifetime of the long-term public key is exactly the same as the lifetime of the Client Profile.
-If you have no valid Client Profile available for a specific long-term public key, that long-term public key should be treated as invalid.
-This also implies that a public key can go from being valid, to invalid, and back to valid.
+Notice that the valid lifetime of the long-term public key and forging public key is exactly the same as the lifetime of the Client Profile.
+If you have no valid Client Profile available for a specific long-term public key or for a specific forging public key, that long-term public key or forging public key should be treated as invalid.
+This also implies that a long term public key or forging public key can go from being valid, to invalid, and back to valid.
+Notice, nevertheless, that long-term public keys and forging public keys can live longer than a Client Profile.
+A long-term public keys or forging public key does not need to be generated every time a Client Profile is renewed.
+But a long-term public key or a forging public key is only valid for the amount of time a Client Profile (that has them) is valid.

 A Client Profile also includes an instance tag.
 This value is used for locally storing and retrieving the Client Profile during the non-interactive DAKE.
 This